-Over one third (35%, n=29) of institutions with noncredit are open educational resource (OER) grant recipients and approximately one quarter (28%, n=23) of institutions with noncredit promote the use of OERs for their noncredit offerings.
-Just 7% (n=6) of institutions with noncredit use OERs as primary learning materials in at least some of their noncredit offerings.
+Forty percent (n=36) of institutions with noncredit are open educational resource (OER) grant recipients; an increase from the previous year (35%, 29 of 82 institutions).
+Forty-one percent (n=37) of institutions with noncredit promote the use of OERs for their noncredit offerings; another increase from 2017 (28%, n=23).
+Twelve percent (n=11) of institutions with noncredit use OERs as primary learning materials in at least some of their noncredit offerings; up from 7% in 2017 (n=6).

-Five of the six institutions (83%) that use OERs as primary learning materials in noncredit promote the use of OERs for noncredit.
-Promotion of OERs is also more prevalent among grant-recipient institutions and institutions classified as large noncredit.
-Half (48%, n=14 of 29 institutions) of grant-recipient institutions promote OERs for noncredit offerings compared to 18% (n=7 of 39 institutions) of non-grant-recipient institutions.
-Two thirds (63%, n=5) of institutions classified as large noncredit promote the use of OERs for their noncredit offerings, in contrast to approximately one quarter of small and medium noncredit institutions (25%, n=9 and 24%, n=9, respectively).
+Ten of the 11 institutions (91%) that use OERs as primary learning materials in noncredit promote the use of OERs for noncredit.
+Promotion of OERs is also more prevalent among grant-recipient institutions: half (53%, n=19 of 36 institutions) of grant-recipient institutions promote OERs for noncredit offerings compared to 29% (n=10 of 35 institutions) of non-grant-recipient institutions.
+However, it is noteworthy that between 2017 and 2018, non-OER grant recipients increased the promotion of OERs at higher rates (11 percentage points) than OER grant recipients (5 percentage points).
+Size of noncredit program does not appear to be a factor in the promotion of OERs: 44% of small (n=19), 36% of medium (n=14), and 44% (n=4) of large noncredit offering institutions promote the use of OERs for its noncredit offerings.
+However, noncredit institutions classified as large are more likely to be OER recipients (56%, n=5), than those classified as medium (38%, n=15), and small (37%, n=16).